createlabz/createlabz-public/arduino/MPU9255 Module/README.md

 * [Contact](#contact)

 ## General Information
-In this tutorial, we will be using a 32x8 LED Matrix to display messages.
-The messages will be displayed using a Bluetooth module and an app connected to your mobile phone.
+In this tutorial, we will be using an MPU9255 module to test its accelerometer, gyroscope and magnetometer.
+The module will be tested by monitoring the module and how it reacts to movements in specific directions and proximity to sensitive areas.

 ## Hardware
 * Arduino Uno
-* Matrix LED Display (32x8 module)
-* HC-05 Bluetooth Module
-* Breadboard
+* MPU-9255 9DOF 9-axis Inertial MPU
 * Jumper Wires

 ## Software
 * Arduino
-* [Bluetooth Terminal HC-05](https://play.google.com/store/apps/details?id=project.bluetoothterminal) (on Google Play Store)

 ## Setup
-For detailed instructions on how to recreate this project, head on to this [blogpost]() .
+For detailed instructions on how to recreate this project, head on to this [blogpost](https://store.createlabz.com/blogs/createlabz-tutorials/mpu-9255-application).

 More projects can be found in the [KnowledgeBase and Tutorials](https://store.createlabz.com/blogs/createlabz-tutorials) blog.

 ## Features
-* Learn Arduino applications on LEDs and Bluetooth
+* Learn Arduino applications on MPU modules
-* Create a message display
-* Connect the message display to Bluetooth and create your messages
+* Test the accelerometer, magnetometer and gyroscope of the module
+* Monitor the module's movements and proximity to sensitive areas

 ## Status
 Project is: _finished_